cs231n/cs231n.github.io/assignments/2018/assignment2.md

 You can follow the setup instructions [here](http://cs231n.github.io/setup-instructions/).

-**NOTE:** For this assignment, you will need to install TensorFlow and/or PyTorch.
+**NOTE:** For this assignment, you will need to install TensorFlow 1.7 and/or PyTorch 0.4.

 ### Download data:
 Once you have the starter code, you will need to download the CIFAR-10 dataset.